 Thousands of expats move to Rotterdam to work for international companies or organizations yearly.
 I live close to Rotterdam and come there often because my daughter lives in Rotterdam.
 So we invited a group of her friends who all live in Rotterdam to discuss which neighborhoods in Rotterdam would be the best neighborhoods for expats.

 Rotterdam is the second-largest city in The Netherlands with approximately 630.000 inhabitants, among which ± 30.000 expats.
 There are about 70 neighborhoods in Rotterdam, making it hard for expats to choose which area in Rotterdam they want to live in.

 You will soon feel at home in Rotterdam if you find the right neighborhood.
 Read on to find out what you should look for and avoid while house hunting in Rotterdam.

-The Erasmus bridge and the Markhal are beautiful examples of this innovative architecture.
-The combination of this modern innovative, forward-looking city center with the charming other neighborhood make Rotterdam a wonderful city.
+The Erasmus Bridge and the Markhal are beautiful examples of this innovative architecture.
+The combination of this modern creative, forward-looking city center with the charming other neighborhood makes Rotterdam a wonderful city.

 Where To Live In Rotterdam?

 Consider the following seven factors to decide where to live in Rotterdam.

 - Do you want your children to attend an international school?